The Beat Beginner

 Wrapping up the trio is Alesis, which is actually known as the “budget” brand when comparing the three.

 Alesis is, without a doubt, the best electronic brand for beginner drummers.
-The Nitro Max is the cheapest e-kit you can buy that offers everything you need when you start playing.
+The Nitro Max (in Europe) is the cheapest e-kit you can buy that offers everything you need when you start playing.

 When I got to play it, the module was the first thing that stood out to me, and it’s since become my favorite electronic drum module on the market.